sejaldua/mooc-notes/agile-coursera/README.md

 - default fields should be used whenever possible
 - common example: acceptance criteria
 - must select a custom field type

+## Week 4

+### Epics

+- epic = a large issue
+- can span multiple iterations, projects, teams, and boards
+- can be a placeholder for many issues
+- can contain other issues

+why epics?

+- organization of work
+- span multiple iterations
+- simplifies backlog (one story)

+### Versions

+- version = a set of issues from a project that are usually considered to be a single product update
+  - also called a *release*

+why versions?

+- organizes issues
+- helps schedule releases
+- sets a release goal
+- can be used in queries and reports
+- removes done issues from kanban boards

+- the `fixVersion` FIELD
+  - if the `fixVersion` field of an issue has a value, the issue belongs to a version
+  - `fixVersion` - version the issue is completed or fixed
+  - `affectsVersion` - version that contains the "bug"

+- version status
+  - **unreleased**: a set of issues in preparation for a release
+  - **released**: a set of delivered issues
+  - **archived**: a historic set of delivered issues
+    - hides this version from the user interface and release reports

+*NOTE: issues in all versions are still query-able*

+- two stages of working with a version
+  - 1. create the version (unreleased)
+  - 2. release the version (released or archived)

+- creating a version from scrum product backlog
+  - must enter version name
+  - can optionally specify start date, release date, and description

+- creating a version from kanban backlog
+  - when you create a version, it will automatically be `unreleased`
+  - the "release" dropdown on a kanban board allows you to create and release a version that includes all done issues on the board

+- release actions
+  - unrelease
+  - archive
+  - edit
+  - delete

+- kanban board subfilters remove done issues if they are part of a released version
+  - `fixVersion in unreleasedVersions() OR fixVersion is EMPTY`

+- version-related JQL functions
+  - unreleased
+    - `unreleasedVersions(project)`
+    - `earliestUnreleasedVersion(project)`
+  - released
+    - `releasedVersions(project)`
+    - `latestReleasedVersion(project)`